DeepRegNet/DeepReg/docs/tutorial_demo.md

 whether images are paired, grouped or labelled.

-This tutorial describe several examples in the `DeepReg Demos` to explain how these different scenarios can be implemented with `DeepReg`.
+This tutorial describe several examples in the `DeepReg Demos` to explain how these different scenarios can be implemented with DeepReg.

 ## Train with paired images